How to Add Keywords to Photos in Lightroom Classic

 Start by selecting a source image that already has your keywords added.
 Next, choose the images that you want to add keywords to.

 Hold Control on your keyboard (Command on Mac) and click around on the images you want to add.
 (Or you can hold Shift and click on the last image in a series to add everything in between.)
-Make sure that your source image (with your ideal keywords) stays selected as the image.
+Make sure that your source image (with your ideal keywords) stays selected as the active image.

 Selected image in LightroomSelected image in LightroomSelected image in Lightroom